stacksgov/sips/sips/sip-x/sip-x-authentication-protocol.md

 The following changes from version 1.3.1 to 2.0.0 require updates of the existing wallets

-- The public profile is a verifiable credential and must be signed by the owner of the username of the selected account.
+- The public profile is a verifiable credential and must be signed by private key of the Stacks Identity of the selected account.
 - The authentication response must be signed by the same key as the public profile.
 - The issuer of a JWT should be given as DID using the DID method `did:stacks:v2`.
 - The following properties of the authentication response have been renamed: